suncoast-devs/handbook/curriculum/final-project/build-html.md

 ## Requirements

-- Using `app-app`tAo start implementing your HTML
+- Using `app-app` to start implementing your HTML

 ### Explorer Mode